Easy Potluck Dishes

 Potluck Side Dishes

-- Capitol Hill Classic Cole Slaw features one of our all-time customer favorites.
-The classic herby flavor of celery seeds and dill is a perfect pairing for any BBQ plate.
+- Capitol Hill Classic Cole Slaw and Red Bell Ranch Coleslaw are seasoned with customer favorites.
+The classic herby, dill flavor and creamy crunch is a perfect pairing for any BBQ plate.

 - Southwestern BBQ Beans are a barbecue must-have side dish.
 This comes together pretty quickly and you can uses your favorite BBQ rub for a unique flavor.